Award-winning photojournalist. Educator. Skier.#

-Andrew Meares is the Educational Experiences Lead at the School of Cybernetics.
+Andrew Meares is the Design Convenor at the School of Cybernetics.
 Andrew joined ANU as a Senior Lecturer (industry practice) in 2019.
 He was part of the Masters of Applied Cybernetics teaching team in 2020, and in 2021 was program convenor.

 Andrew grew up in Sydney with a love of the outdoors and orienteering.
 He joined The Sydney Morning Herald as a cadet photographer in 1991 and was made chief photographer in 1998.
 He has covered diverse events from politics, protests and portraits to bushfires, coups and war zones.
 He won a Walkey Award for Best Online Journalism in 2010 and was Federal Parliamentary Press Gallery President 2015-2017.
 He joined the office of the then Leader of the Opposition, The Hon.
 Bill Shorten MP, between 2017-2019.